DaleMcGrew/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 You will need to elevate your privileges with sudo to make this edit to this linux system file ... ` % sudo vi /etc/hosts` You can do with any other editor that you would prefer, as long as it can be run with sudo.

-Note July 2022:  The auto generated certificate that is made by runsslserver generates warnings in browsers (not really a problem), but may stop the JavaScript builtin fetch() function from completing.
-The browser extension has to use fetch.

 ### Server setup changes
 In your environment_variables.json